ArsenalBio emerges from stealth with $85 million and a dream team to fight cancer – TechCrunch

 The company is still developing its first product strategies now, Drazan says.
 But ArsenalBio will be selling two different types of technologies.
 The first will be the medicines themselves that will be used to cure certain types of cancer.
 The second will be the sequences of genes that can be used to counteract or override the signals that are coming from different types of tumors which prohibit T cells from performing their normal functions.

-Drazan compared those sequences to programs on Github that other researchers, clinicians and companies could use to develop their own therapies.
+Drazan compared those sequences to programs on GitHub that other researchers, clinicians and companies could use to develop their own therapies.

-“ArsenalBio allows us to rewrite vast stretches of code to give T cells dramatic new functions–that means they can be made to be more effective at killing cancer and a broad spectrum of other diseases,” said Sean Parker, founder and Chairman of PICI and ArsenalBio director, in a statement.
-“It’s also very rewarding to see ArsenalBio born from the deep collaboration of PICI investigators—who worked together across research centers, hospitals and universities on the science behind these technologies.
+“ArsenalBio allows us to rewrite vast stretches of code to give T cells dramatic new functions — that means they can be made to be more effective at killing cancer and a broad spectrum of other diseases,” said Sean Parker, founder and chairman of PICI and ArsenalBio director, in a statement.
+“It’s also very rewarding to see ArsenalBio born from the deep collaboration of PICI investigators — who worked together across research centers, hospitals and universities on the science behind these technologies.
 The company’s very existence demonstrates how much faster and better we can get therapies from bench to bedside when we collaborate and put patients first.”